jihdeh/pushit/tutorial.md

 ### Getting Started
 First, we need to create a free account at [Pusher](pusher.com), then get our API keys.
-You will either be promtped to create a new app or click the create new app button and a modal dialog would pop up.
+You will either be prompted to create a new app or click the create new app button and a modal dialog would pop up.

 [![Create your app](https://s15.postimg.org/bmkc5ceuj/Screen_Shot_2016_11_21_at_7_44_17_PM.png)](https://postimg.org/image/lwmr4l4pz/)